Kanawha Valley Campaign of 1862: More fighting in Fayette County

-During the morning of September 11, the Confederate army discovered that the Union army had abandoned Fayetteville.
-A pursuit was started, but it was slowed by trees that had been chopped down and placed in the road.
+During the morning of September 11, the Confederate army discovered the Union army had abandoned Fayetteville.
+A pursuit was started, but it was slowed by trees chopped down and placed in the road.
 Lightburn sent four companies from the 47th Ohio Infantry to assist Siber's First Brigade, and they met at the mountain top of Cotton Hill (between Fayetteville and the Kanawha River).
-At that location they could see the pursuing Confederate forces, and Siber continued the retreat while leaving a small force with artillery to delay the Confederates.
+At that location they could see the pursuing Confederate forces.
+Siber continued the retreat while leaving a small force to delay the Confederates—including a detachment of the 47th Ohio artillery consisting of two howitzers.
 Many from the retreating Union force panicked while retreating north.
 However, the Union artillery force had been placed in a superior position, and drove the Confederates off the mountain despite a flanking movement.
 Fighting was over by about noon, and the Union artillerists escaped.

-Although not under attack, the Union troops in Summerville began moving toward Gauley Bridge early in the morning on September 11.
+Although not under attack, the Union troops in Summersville began moving toward Gauley Bridge early in the morning on September 11.
 Lightburn believed his entire force would need to retreat, and their probable destination was Point Pleasant on the Ohio River at the mouth of the Kanawha River.
 Lightburn's Second Brigade, commanded by Colonel Samuel Gilbert, had been at various positions north of the Kanawha and New rivers.
 During Siber's morning fighting, Gilbert positioned artillery on the north side of the Kanawha River at Montgomery Ferry.
-The artillery and supporting forces totaled to less than 600 men, and they protected Siber's supply wagons as they ferried across the river.
+The artillery was a portion of the 4th Loyal Virginia (a.k.a.
+4th West Virginia) battery, and consisted of a brass 10-pounder James rifle and one iron smoothbore 6-pounder.
+The artillery and supporting forces totaled to less than 600 soldiers, and they protected Siber's supply wagons as they ferried across the river.
 Siber's wagons joined Lightburn's main force and continued moving west down the north side of the Kanawha River, while Siber's men moved in the same direction down the south side of the river.
 Most of the afternoon's fighting at Montgomery Ferry consisted of Gilbert's artillery against Confederate artillery.
 Although Gilbert's men set the ferry boat on fire and continued their retreat west, Confederate soldiers swam across the river and extinguished the blaze.
 The Confederate pursuit was continued on both sides of the river.
 More skirmishes occurred on that day at Loup Creek, Armstrong's Creek, Miller's Ferry, Gauley Ferry, and near Cannelton.